- Small-business blogs generate over 125% more leads

 Create a Blog PostOn the left-side menu, click My Blog and then Create a Post.

 This is what the blog editing screen looks like.
 I simply clicked on an image icon at the bottom of the screen to add an image: Along with images, you can add video, dividers and HTML code to your posts if you want to.
 Click Publish and exit the blog editor.
 This is how the post looks on the website:

 Add AppsAdd apps from the menu on the left side of the screen.
 I recommend concentrating on social elements and commenting apps.
 Analytics apps will also provide concrete data to tell you how your blog is doing.
 Wix offers forum, music, and quiz apps.
 As fun as those might be, if you don’t need them, don’t add them.
 There’s no need to overwhelm readers.
-Similarly, don’t add apps to your website that you plan to use later but aren’t using now.
-Even if you might start adding videos to your blog, don’t overwhelm yourself with the app until you absolutely need it.
+In the same vein, refrain from incorporating apps into your website that are intended for future use but not presently active.
+Even if the prospect of integrating videos into your blog exists, it’s wise to avoid burdening yourself with the application until its necessity becomes paramount.

 Start DesigningApps help with functionality, but design elements are important, too.
 I changed the background color of my blog just by clicking on it: